-In this deliverable the COMPOSITION's Collaborative Manufacturing Services Ontology version 1 is presented.
-A first version of COMPOSITION's Ontology API and its supported services are described too.
-In order to properly describe the specification of the Ontology component we decided to include the following basic sections in this report:
+In this deliverable the COMPOSITION's Collaborative Manufacturing Services Ontology and Language is presented.
+The COMPOSITION's Ontology API and its supported services are described too.
+In order to properly describe the specifications of the Ontology components we decided to include the following basic sections in this report:

-Section 4 describes the integration of the Ontology component with the overall COMPOSITION architecture and its interactions with other COMPOSITION components.
+Section 4 describes the integration of the Ontology component with the overall COMPOSITION architecture and its interaction with other COMPOSITION components.
 Special attention is given to interactions with the Marketplace Agents and the Matchmaker.